jlmthompson/consilium/README.md

 ## Export

 The **Export as Markdown** button downloads the currently-displayed meeting as a `.md` file: agenda, context, every turn (including tool results), and the final summary, in chronological order.

-## Scope (what this prototype does *not* do)

-- No user accounts or authentication
-- No persistent storage — close the tab, lose everything
-- No script execution — scripts are generated and copied, not run
-- No file upload — paste context as text
-- No streaming responses (turns appear as wholes)
-- No deployment — local-only

 ## Test scenario